-- Establish who and what you are in your field: For example, if you are a marketer, then invest in strategies that help you become a standout marketer on social media and other platforms that are relevant to your field.
+- Establish who and what you are in your field: For example, if you are a marketer, then invest in strategies that help you become a standout marketer on social media and explore other platforms relevant to your field.

 - Get your story out there: Show the public who you are, why you are the type of business you are, and what type of story you want to convey.
-This can put you in front of thousands of people and ahead of others in your field.
+As a result, you will be able to reach thousands of people and be ahead of the competition.
 Remember that followers and likes are not everything.

 - Start posting about your accomplishments: If you receive media coverage, let everyone know.
 This can help showcase your trustworthiness.

 If you are unsure about how to do any of the above, you may benefit from hiring a social media verification agency to help you.